dennuguyen/comp1531-proj/src/assumptions.md

 - shows all channels regardless of membership

 ### channels_create()
-- channel name can be repeated o users who want to make channels with the same name can be happy
+- channel name can be repeated
 - channel_id is unique
 - channel name cannot be empty or consist of only whitespace
-- user who creates the channel becomes the owner of the channel because otherwise there will be no user with permissions to add other users to the channel or edit the channel
+- user who creates the channel becomes the owner of the channel
+- slackr owner is automatically invited to the channel as a channel owner

 ## echo.py